brbocchi/game-connect4/game - connect4/README.md

 ## How to play

-Each player alternatively selects in which column want to add a piece, using button-clicks in the respective column.
+Each player alternately selects in which column want to add a piece, using button-clicks in the respective column.
 When there are 4 connected pieces of the same color, this player wins the game.
 When nobody achieves it, there is a tie.
 The keyboard can also be used to the play the game, in which each number corresponds to a column.